Has Ronald Koeman taken charge of his final Everton game?

 What’s next for Everton?
 No surprise that David Moyes is linked to the club but his reputation has gone downhill since leaving Goodison Park the first time around.
 Failing at Manchester United, Real Sociedad and Sunderland wouldn’t make Moyes the most popular choice.

 Carlo Ancelotti would be a stretch given the clubs he has managed but the Premier League does have money to attract the best managers around – I just don’t see Everton being a big enough attraction for the former-Chelsea boss.
-Coaches Duncan Ferguson or David Unsworth are inexperienced but if they have the tactical knowledge there wouldn’t be any harm in giving either the job.
+Coaches Duncan Ferguson and David Unsworth are inexperienced but if they have the tactical knowledge there wouldn’t be any harm in giving either the job.

 Roberto Mancini and Sam Allardyce have both recently turned down speculation linking them to Leicester City so I’ll presume they won’t want to go to Goodison Park either.